OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 **Synchronization behaviour**
 - With respect to the above end system behavior, following will be the synchronization behavior.
   - The historical data artifacts which are copied/cloned from another artifacts will not be populated.
 There will be only one revision synchronized due to DOORS Next system behavior.
-  - Any new comment and link added in the artifact will be synchronized by OpsHub Integration Manager.
+  - Any new comment and link added in the artifact will be synchronized by <code class="expression">space.vars.SITENAME</code>.

 ---